Chiarchiaooo/CommandBlocker/README.md

 * Command whitelist: admins can define what commands other users can execute in the config file

-* Permission blocked commands: admins can define commands that can be executed if the user has a specific permission: cmdblock.bypass.< command >"
+* Permission blocked commands: admins can define commands that can be executed if the user has a specific permission: cmdblock.bypass.\<command\>"

 * Permission groups blocked commands: admins can define groups with specific permissions and commands executable and viewable only by those beloning to that group (Ex: cmdblock.bypass.group.admin)

 * Anti-TabComplete: non-whitelisted commands are removed from the player commands suggestions list (need to rejoin to apply)

-* Customizability: admins can define in the config file:
+* Customizability: admins can define in the config file, like:
-- Message prefix: (like MCServer * )
+ Message prefix: (Ex: MCServer * )<br>
-- Blocked command msg: message sent to player when he tries to execute a blocked command
+ Blocked command msg: message sent to player when he tries to execute a blocked command<br>
-- Avaiable placeholders (with papi support): %prefix% (message prefix), %player% (player name), %command% (blocked command)
+ Avaiable placeholders (with papi support): %prefix% (message prefix), %player% (player name), %command% (blocked command)<br>

-* 1.19 support
+* 1.13x -> 1.19x support

 <br>